 It’s also common for autistic signs in women to be overshadowed by stereotypes.
 For example, people may believe that a girl having an excessive female-typical interest, such as horses, isn’t a sign of autism.

 Many signs of autism stem from difficulty with social interaction or a decreased desire for social situations.
-But for women, these signs are often brushed off as anxiety or general shyness.
+But for women, these signs are often misdiagnosed as anxiety or a mood disorder or dismissed as introversion or being shy.
 By being aware of these commonly overlooked signs of autism in women, we can help reduce the disproportionality of misdiagnosis and ensure that they get the support and tools they need.

-If you’re a woman who is self-diagnosed, formally diagnosed, or simply exploring their neurodivergent identity, our one-on-one coaching and accommodations consulting can help you find confidence and contentment.
-We are also offering therapy in select states and are taking great care to consciously expand our network of neurodiversity-affirming therapy to include more states.
+If you’re a woman who is self-diagnosed, formally diagnosed, or simply exploring your neurodivergent identity, our one-on-one coaching and accommodations consulting can help you find confidence and contentment.
+We also offering therapy in select states.

-Contact our team today for more information or to schedule a consultation.
+Contact our team today for more information or to Get Started.